r35382/bnflite/getting-started.md

      Rule number = num_  | num_0 + [](const char* lexem, size_t len)
     { return !!printf("Warning: the number %.*s with leading zero found\n", len, lexem); }

-### Catching errors
+### Catching Errors

-In some cases we need to force parser to stop correctly because input text is incorrect.
+In some cases we need to force parser to stop correctly because input text is erroneous.
 Let's assume the numbers with leading of several `0` should be treated as error.

     static int Error00Number(const char* lexem, size_t len)